-The following recreation facilities also identified on the Policies Map will be protected:
+The following recreation facilities also identified on Map 7 and on the Policies Map will be protected:

 CP9/1 - Public Playing field.
 CP9/2 - Primary School playing field.
 CP9/3 - The allotments at the bottom of Pin Mill Road.
 CP9/4 - Pin Mill Sailing Club